 Case Design

 In order to ensure that the sensing device has an aesthetic looking, a 3D printed case was designed.
-This case serves to enclose the battery, CC3200, PCB interconnect and sensor with open sockets for power indicator, power switch, USB charging and sensor.
+This case serves to enclose the battery, CC3200, PCB interconnects and sensor with open sockets for power indicator, power switch, USB charging, and sensor.
 The case is consisting of two parts that can be brought together to form a complete case and the dimension is 16cm * 9cm * 6cm.